Are you wondering how to bathe a baby in a tub? This post is for you.

 Keep the room warm to avoid the baby getting cold.
 Choose a moment when your baby is peaceful and awake and you won’t feel pressured or rushed; avoid doing this shortly after feeding or while they’re hungry.
 Take off your baby’s clothes and give them a tight hug with an open towel so you can ease them into the bathtub.

 Go for warm, not hot, bathwater.
 The ideal temperature range, according to the American Academy of Pediatrics (AAP), is 90–100 degrees Fahrenheit (32.2–37.8 degrees Celsius).
-To guarantee accuracy, use a bath thermometer like this one.
+To guarantee accuracy, use a bath thermometer like Baby Bath Thermometer & Swimming Turtle Floating Bath Toys.
 With practice, you can use your elbow or wrist to test the water temperature.
 It should feel warm but not hot.
 Use only two to three inches of warm water in the infant bathtub.

 All of the supplies should be easily accessible when you place the tub in the sink or bathtub on a towel or bath mat.